Asking how to avoid lines at Disney world is a bit like asking how to avoid water in the ocean.

 This isn’t foolproof, but it is good advice to stick to in general even if you don’t all of the time.

 7. Ride During Meal Times and Fireworks Shows

-If there are multiple rides you want to get on with lower lines in addition to your Fastpasses and ones you can hit at rope drop or park close, try to hit those rides during popular mealtimes (like 12 – 1 for lunch and 5-6 for dinner).
+If there are multiple rides you want to get on with lower lines, try to hit those rides during popular mealtimes (like 12 – 1 for lunch and 5-6 for dinner).

 Whether people have made dining reservations at restaurants like Boma, Beaches and Cream or Be Our Guest, or have just found a spot to enjoy their pre-made sandwiches, many families do take time out of the day to eat and aren’t just shoving Goldfish in their kid’s mouths as they run from ride to ride.

 You can take advantage of the shorter lines at these times and adjust your meal times to earlier or later.

 Similarly, if you’ve already seen the Fireworks or nighttime show, consider skipping these to ride rides if you’re hoping to find the shortest lines at Disney World.